Two households, both alike in dignity,

 The entrance to the Casa di Giulietta is accessed on one of these busy side streets selling souvenirs and gelato, the tunnel of graffiti suddenly appears, leading you into the surprisingly small but picturesque courtyard.

-It is free to wander around the courtyard, but if you want to actually set foot on the balcony then you will need to go inside to the museum which costs 4 euros.
-We unfortunately didn’t have time on our very short visit on the way to Venice but I would love to hear from anybody who has!
-Apparently you can see the bed which was used in the 1936 Zeffirelli film version of the play.
-For more information this small page on viator is probably best, as it features a map to help you find your way.
+It is free to wander around the courtyard, but if you want to actually set foot on the balcony then you will need to go inside the museum which costs 6 euros.
+Unfortunately, we didn’t have time on our very short visit on the way to Venice but I would love to hear from anybody who has!
+Apparently, you can see the bed which was used in the 1936 Zeffirelli film version of the play.
+Read more about visiting on the official website.

 Don’t forget to whip out your best Shakespeare quotes for the occasion, and from me, “Parting is such sweet sorrow”!
 Until next time.